CMS-Enterprise/batcave-workflow-engine/README.md

 # Workflow Engine

 Workflow Engine is a security and delivery pipeline designed to orchestrate the process of building and scanning an application image for security vulnerabilities.
 It solves the problem of having to configure a hardened-predefined security pipeline using traditional CI/CD.
-Workflow Engine can be statically compiled as a binary and run with [Dagger](dagger.io) on virtually any platform, CI/CD environment, or locally.
+Workflow Engine can be statically compiled as a binary and run on virtually any platform, CI/CD environment, or locally.

 ## Getting Started